 A Cornish charity has secured £80,000 of mental health support for those working in the sector.

-Cornwall Partners in Care have partnered with Care Coins.
+Cornwall Partners in Care has partnered with Care Coins.
 Funded by Cornwall Council, this provides free access to a range of health and wellbeing benefits.
 The funding includes accredited Mental Health First Aid training as well as counselling and wellbeing sessions.
 Everything is led by qualified professionals.
 We are supporting Care Coins in Cornwall.

 This service is for all voluntary, community and social enterprise (VCSE) sector organisations.
 The paid workforce, and volunteers working in Cornwall and the Isles of Scilly, can all use Care Coins.
 It provides a totally flexible way for people to access expert advice, invaluable information, and specialist counselling and support.
 Everything is tailored to the needs of the individual or service.